 First home buyers (FHBs) have got it tough.
 Despite a softening market, house prices remain sky-high.
 And, as inflation bites and interest rates rise, the era of cheap mortgages is over.

 But all is not lost.
-There are still several options offering assistance to FHBs.
-One of them is the First Home Loan from Kāinga Ora.
+There is some assistance available to FHBs.
+And one option is the First Home Loan from Kāinga Ora.
 So what is it?
 Canstar guides you through:

 What is the First Home Loan

 The First Home Loan is a financial support program offered by Kāinga Ora.
 Most lenders currently require a minimum 20% deposit for a home.
 But with a First Home Loan you only need a 5% deposit.
 This is because Kāinga Ora underwrites the loan, allowing lenders to provide loans that would otherwise sit outside their lending standards.

 Up until recently, the First Home Loan was only available for houses priced under strict regional price caps.
 However, in this year’s Budget the price caps were removed.
 So, with a First Home Loan, now it’s even easier to secure a loan for a home with a deposit of just 5%.